Fort Arbuthnot |

 (1942 - 1944), Folly Island

-A two-gun 155mm battery in revetments was located on the beach.
+A two-gun 155mm battery in sand revetments (no Panama mounts built) was located on the beach.
 Two fire-control towers were once located on either end of the island, and a searchlight station in the center of the island.
 No remains.
-The eastern (or northern) end of the island is currently a Coast Guard LORAN station (no public access).
+The eastern (or northern) end of the island was a Coast Guard LORAN station (1945 - 1980/1995), site now owned by the county as Lighthouse Inlet Heritage Preserve (no vehicular access).
 The western (southern) end is Folly Beach County Park.

 ¤¤ ALSO: A 37mm/40mm AMTB battery was located at Cumming's Point on Morris Island in WWII.
 Harbor mines were planted in WWI, but not for WWII.
-Additional fire-control towers for the Charleston Defenses were located on Dewees Island (still exists) and on Isle of Palms (removed).
+Additional fire-control towers for the Charleston Defenses were located on Dewees Island (still exists near the northern end of the island on Old House Lane) and on Isle of Palms (removed).
 Battery 125 was planned for James Island near old Fort Johnson, but was never built.

 Fort Palmetto (1)

-Once located on Coles Island, but due to erosion it is now in a marshy area and is accessible only by boat.
+A circular stone fort once located on Coles Island proper, but due to erosion it is now in a marshy area and is accessible only by boat.
 High tides wash over the ruins.
 This fort was first built during the War of 1812.
-The Confederates briefly used it after the fall of Fort Sumter, known as Coles Island Fort, but abandoned it.
+The Confederates briefly used it early in the Civil War, known as Coles Island Fort (or Battery Seven), but abandoned it and nearby Battery Island in March 1862 (see also page 3).
 The island was used by the Union during the assault on James Island in 1863.

 NEED MORE INFO: Battery Point on James Island Creek.